SABS-R3/software-engineering-day2/_episodes/13-visualisation-matplotlib.md

 ~~~
 {: .language-bash}

 Matplotlib makes use of a *renderer* to allow us to view generated graphs and plots as images.
-The default renderer ('agg') isn't really suitable for this, so we need to install another one via the Ubuntu operating system's package manager:
+The default renderer ('agg') isn't really suitable for this, so if you're using one of the provided Ubuntu laptops (or the SABS virtual machine) we need to install another one via the Ubuntu operating system's package manager:

 ~~~
 sudo apt-get install python3-tk
 ~~~
 {: .language-bash}

 You'll be asked for the `sabsr3` user's password - once entered, the package will be installed.

 ## Visualising our Inflammation Data